Deep Learning-Based Spatiotemporal Multi-Event Reconstruction for Delay Line Detectors: Results

 The absolute numbers for the dead radius entirely depend on the FWHM of the pulse, here 12.5\,ns (evaluated for a typical norm pulse).
 If the width of the norm pulse can be reduced by half through hardware changes, for example, then all dead radii can also be reduced by half, both those of the hardware-based evaluation and those of the classical algorithm as well as the machine-learning-based evaluation.
-Typically, also the particle species can influence the peak width, e.g.\ it should be smaller for ions.
-All given dead-radii are for true simultaneous hits, so two electrons that arrive within a few ns or even below.
-If the arrival time of the particles is widely spread out, also the dead-radius will get smaller as the particles can get distinguished by the time of flight.
+This can be seen in the original article to the multihit capability of the DLD, see Ref.~\cite{Jagutzki2002_2}, where the authors obtained a FWHM of the pulses of 4-5\,ns, thus already obtaining a dead radius of \(<10\,\)mm.
+Since our evaluation enables a relative improvement compared to the peak width, such a signal width would also further improve our dead radius.
+Typically, also the particle species can influence the peak width, e.g.\ it should be smaller for ions. \old{ All given dead-radii are for true simultaneous hits, so two electrons that arrive within a few ns or even below (even \(<1\)\,ns in the case of the data shown in Fig.~\ref{fig:grids}).
+If the arrival time of the particles is widely spread out, also the dead-radius will get smaller as the particles can get distinguished by the time of flight. }